Bourbon County, Kansas Border Troubles

 James Lane

-Prominent among the members of this “Squatter’s Court” were Captain Bain, Colonel Phillips, P. B. Plumb, General James Lane, and Major Abbott, who was a military commander.
+Prominent among the members of this “Squatter’s Court” were Captain Bain, Colonel Phillips, P.B.
+Plumb, General James Lane, and Major Abbott, who was a military commander.
 One of Marshal Little’s posse, James Rhoades, who was at the time engineer at Ed Jones sawmill, after returning to Fort Scott, started back to the mill up the Marmaton.
 On the road, he met a Free-State man, Mr. Weaver, with whom he engaged in a controversy.
 Weaver was unarmed, Rhoades had a gun he had in some way obtained possession of, which belonged to a Free-State man in Linn County, and besides being armed, he was under the influence of intoxicants.
 He attempted to shoot Weaver, but Weaver seized the gun, wrenched it from his grasp, and shot him through the head, killing him instantly.
 He was buried on the 20th, with Masonic ceremonies.
 Weaver retained possession of the gun and thereby came near getting into serious difficulty.
 It had an individuality and was well known to many Free-State men of Linn County.
-When some of them discovered it in Weaver’s possession, he was at once adjudged a pro-slavery man and had to prove himself innocent before his safety was re-assured.
+When some of them discovered it in his possession, he was at once adjudged a pro-slavery man and had to prove his innocence before his safety was assured.

 About this time began what may be called the Denton difficulty.
-In the year 1856, a pro-slavery man named Hardwicke settled on the Little Osage River, and later in the same year, Isaac and James Denton, father, and son, and also pro-slavery men, came to Bourbon County from the South.
+In 1856, a pro-slavery man named Hardwicke settled on the Little Osage River, and later that same year, Isaac and James Denton, father and son, also pro-slavery men, came to Bourbon County from the South.
 Hardwicke permitted James Denton to settle on his claim that he should look up a claim for himself in the spring.
 When the time arrived for Denton to vacate the claim, he refused and referred his case to the “Squatter Court,” which sustained him.
 Hardwicke’s cabin was fired into, and he and his family were forced to leave the claim, but he lurked around the country for some months.
 About the last of March 1858, Isaac Denton and Hedrick were shot and killed.
 Davis’ house was fired into, and he was wounded in the hand.
 Hardwicke and some friends were suspected of the crime and fled the country.
-He was arrested in Missouri, placed in irons, and delivered to John Denton, another son of Isaac’s, to be brought to Kansas for trial.
+He was arrested in Missouri, placed in irons, and delivered to John Denton, another of Isaac’s sons, to be brought to Kansas for trial.
 However, on the way, Denton shot Hardwicke dead.
 In his turn, Denton was shot and killed on October 25, 1860, at the State Line Grocery near Barnesville, by William Marchbanks in retaliation for the killing of Hardwicke.

-Toward the close of the year 1857, Montgomery’s band, on account of their operations on the Little Osage River, became known as the “Osages,” and the pro-slavery element as the “Pro-slaveries.”
-During this time, the people of Fort Scott were constantly subject to alarms by reports that the “Osages” were coming to attack the place.
-The Fort Scott people were composed of three classes of persons — Free-State, pro-slavery, and Border Ruffians of the worst class.
-Among the latter were George W. Clarke, W. B. Brockett, and the Hamiltons.
-Against these men, the “Osages” entertained an undying hatred, and it was because they were harbored in the city against the wishes of the Free-State and other peace-loving citizens that these annoyances and alarms were of such frequent occurrence.
-The Free-State men in the city did most of the guard duty and, from the peculiarity of their position, were almost constantly between two fires, or at least they had to serve as a kind of bulwark over which the “Osages” from without had to fire, or through which they had to break, to reach the Border Ruffians within.
+Toward the close of the year 1857, Montgomery’s band, on account of their operations on the Little Osage River, became known as the “Osage,” and the pro-slavery element as the “Pro-slaveries.”
+During this time, the people of Fort Scott were constantly on alert to reports that the “Osage” were coming to attack the place.
+The Fort Scott people were composed of three classes of people: Free-State, pro-slavery, and Border Ruffians of the worst class.
+Among the latter were George W. Clarke, W.B.
+Brockett, and the Hamiltons.
+Against these men, the “Osage” entertained an undying hatred, and it was because they were harbored in the city against the wishes of the Free-State and other peace-loving citizens that these annoyances and alarms were of such frequent occurrence.
+The Free-State men in the city did most of the guard duty and, from the peculiarity of their position, were almost constantly between two fires, or at least they had to serve as a kind of bulwark over which the “Osage” from without had to fire, or through which they had to break, to reach the Border Ruffians within.

 Because of these constant alarms, a public meeting was held in Fort Scott on Sunday, December 13.
-Governor E. Ransom was Chairman, and J. Kennedy Williams was secretary.
-A committee on resolutions was appointed, consisting of Charles P. Bullock, H. T. Wilson, George W. Clarke, D. F. Greenwood, Dr. Hill, S. A. Williams, J. W. Head, John H. Little, J. Cummings, William Gallaher, Mr. Harlan, and B. F. Brantley.
+Governor E. Ransom was Chairman, and J. Kennedy Williams was Secretary.
+A committee on resolutions was appointed, consisting of Charles P. Bullock, H.T.
+Wilson, George W. Clarke, D.F.
+Greenwood, Dr. Hill, S.A.
+Williams, J.W.
+Head, John H. Little, J. Cummings, William Gallaher, Mr. Harlan, and B.F.
+Brantley.
 Governor Ransom was afterward added to the committee.
 At an adjourned meeting held in the afternoon, the following resolutions were reported and adopted:

-Resolved, That the Sheriff and Deputy Marshal be requested to make affidavits to the facts touching the matter now under consideration and that the same be conveyed by express, accompanied by a communication to the Governor of the Territory for military aid.
+Resolved, that the Sheriff and Deputy Marshal be requested to make affidavits to the facts touching the matter now under consideration, and that the same be conveyed by express, accompanied by a communication to the Governor of the Territory for military aid.

-Resolved, That a committee be appointed, consisting of five persons, to be denominated a ‘Committee of Vigilance,’ under whose authority and directions a military organization shall be had, to aid when necessary the civil authorities in the execution of warrants, and any other legal process, and in the due execution of the laws.
+Resolved, That a committee is appointed, consisting of five persons, to be denominated a ‘Committee of Vigilance,’ under whose authority and directions a military organization shall be had, to aid when necessary the civil authorities in the execution of warrants, and any other legal process, and in the due execution of the laws.
 It shall be the further duty of the committee to organize a night patrol for the security of our town and its citizens and their property.”

-The Vigilance Committee appointed consisted of H. T. Wilson, B. Little, T. B. Arnett, George A. Crawford, and J. W. Head.
+The Vigilance Committee appointed consisted of H.T.
+Wilson, B. Little, T.B.
+Arnett, George A. Crawford, and J.W.
+Head.

 Border Ruffians in Kansas.